AI Prompt Character Limits: A Practical Guide to Prompt Engineering

 Conclusion

 Effective prompt engineering is about conveying precise instructions within limited token budgets.
-Understand your model's limits, structure your prompts clearly, and optimize for both output quality and cost efficiency.
-Use Character Counter to check your prompt length before sending — it helps estimate token usage too.
+Understanding BPE tokenizer mechanics, accounting for language-specific token efficiency differences, and structuring prompts deliberately are the foundations.
+Combine these with Lost in the Middle countermeasures, temperature-length interaction awareness, and iterative A/B testing to achieve both output quality and cost efficiency.
+Use Character Counter to check your prompt length before sending - it helps estimate token usage too.